rougemeilland/FFXIVFishingScheduleViewer/docs/README_en.md

 - This application may be updated without notice.
 - Please note that the developer is not responsible for any damage caused to the user by using this application, whether it is in-game or out-of-game.
-- Although some of the fish you can fish in FINAL FANTASY XIV are not proper names for fish, they are all called "fish" for convenience in this document.
+- Although some of the fish that can be caught in FINAL FANTASY XIV are not strictly called "fish", they are referred to as "fish" for convenience in this document.
-- On the "Fishing chance list" screen, if multiple fish are expected to appear at the same time, the fish with the higher "discovery difficulty" will be displayed with priority.
-If the fish you checked on the "Options" screen does not appear even though the weather and time of day conditions are met, another fish may have been prioritized.
-In that case, it is recommended to check the number of fish confirmed in the "Option" screen.
+- On the "Fishing chance list" screen, if multiple fish are expected to appear during the same time period, the fish with the higher "discovery difficulty" will be displayed preferentially.
+If the fish you checked in the "Options" screen does not appear even though the weather and time of day conditions are met, another fish may have been prioritized.
+In that case, it's a good idea to uncheck some fish in the "Options" screen.

 ## [Author]